apache/pdfbox-docs/content/3.0/migration.md

 - ***Implementing your own reader***

-If there is any need to implement your own reader it has to implement the interface `org.apache.pdfbox.io.RandomAccessRead`.
+If there is any need to implement your own reader one has to implement the interface `org.apache.pdfbox.io.RandomAccessRead`.
 It shall be done thread safe to avoid issues in multithreaded environments.

 ### Use **Loader** to get a PDF document